kng4411377/Crazy_trade/README.md

 # Your local configs are gitignored - safe from overwrites!
 git pull

-# Merge new features into your config
+# Merge new features into all your configs (config.yaml, momentum_config.yaml)
+python3 merge_config.py

+# Or review changes manually
 python3 merge_config.py

 # Or see what changed